The Real You Only Shows Up When It’s Ugly.

 It's easier to post a quote than admit you're fragile.

-Easier to keep grinding than ask, “Am I actually okay?”
+Easier to keep grinding than to ask - "Am I actually okay?"

 The strongest people I know have all broken.